5th Indiana Cavalry Regiment

-The 5th Regiment Indiana Volunteer Cavalry was a cavalry regiment that served in the Union Army during the American Civil War.
+The 5th Indiana Cavalry Regiment was a cavalry regiment during the American Civil War.
+It was originally mustered as an infantry regiment as the 90th Indiana Infantry Regiment.

 Service

-The 5th Indiana Cavalry was organized at Indianapolis, Indiana as the 90th Indiana Volunteers beginning August 22, 1862 and mustered in for three-year service under the command of Colonel Felix W. Graham.
+The 5th Indiana Cavalry was organized at Indianapolis, Indiana as the 90th Indiana Infantry Regiment beginning on August 22, 1862, and mustered in for three-year service under the command of Colonel Felix William Graham.
 (Robert R. Stewart was commissioned October 18, 1862 to command the regiment, but he declined.)

 The regiment was attached to District of Western Kentucky, Department of the Ohio, to June 1863.
 1st Brigade, 3rd Division, XXIII Corps, Department of the Ohio, to August 1863.
 2nd Brigade, 4th Division, XXIII Corps, to October 1863.
 4th Brigade, 4th Division, XXIII Corps, to November 1863.
 2nd Brigade, 2nd Division, Cavalry Corps, Department of the Ohio, to May 1864.
 1st Brigade, Cavalry Division, XXIII Corps, to July 1864.
 2nd Brigade, Cavalry Division, XXIII Corps, to August 1864.
 Dismounted Cavalry Brigade, Cavalry Division, XXIII Corps, to September 1864.
 1st Brigade, Cavalry Division, XXIII Corps, to September 1864.
 Louisville, Kentucky, to November 1864.
 1st Brigade, 6th Division, Wilson's Cavalry Corps, Military Division of the Mississippi, to December 1864.
 2nd Brigade, 6th Division, Cavalry corps, Military Division of the Mississippi, to June 1865.
 The 5th Indiana Cavalry mustered out of service June 16, 1865.